raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 ---
 If you are making multiple buttons on each page, you must **make sure that your foil pieces are not touching** or you will get a short circuit.

 You will also need to add a new wire for each button.
-Keeping them as close together as you can will make it easier to connect later.
+Keep them as close together as you can as this will make it easier to connect them to the Raspberry Pi later.
 --- /collapse ---

 --- /task ---